-Many creditors, however, feel that these strongly worded communications can have a galvanising effect on the debtor, bringing about a realisation of the full seriousness of their position and often motivating previously uncommunicative customers to start resolving the situation when other means have failed.
-So what is the compromise?
-How does society balance the right to collect an outstanding debt with an approach that ensures that the steps taken do not cause harm?
+Many creditors feel that these strongly worded communications can have a galvanising effect on the debtor, bringing about a realisation of the full seriousness of their position and often motivating previously uncommunicative customers to start resolving the situation when other means have failed.
+So, how does society balance the right to collect an outstanding debt with an approach that ensures that the steps taken do not cause harm?
 It’s a discussion all interested parties are participating in.

 Has every opportunity been proactively offered to help customers manage themselves out of debt?

 After a prolonged period of austerity with wages not yet recovered to pre-2008 levels, many customers are experiencing a genuine squeeze on their finances.
 In times of difficulty, steady support and helpful options can make the difference between coming to an arrangement or a damaged customer relationship.
 Many lenders already provide this and some excel at it.
-Indeed, it is a point of value between competing credit providers, where the lifetime value of the customer is balanced against the costs of a more immediate debt episode.
-Debt collection processes are evolving quickly and moving more towards a customer service model, where customers are valued as long term clients with a sustainable, loyalty driven relationship at the heart of all actions.
-In a culture of switching providers and vocal opinions, it pays to play the long game.
+Indeed, it is a point of value between competing credit providers, where the lifetime value of the customer is balanced against the more immediate cost of a debt episode.
+Debt collection processes are evolving quickly and moving more towards a customer service model where customers are valued as long term clients with a sustainable, loyalty-driven relationship at the heart of all actions.
+In a culture of switching providers and vocal opinions, it makes sense to play the long game.

 Secondly, has the creditor taken all reasonable steps to provide a safety net to prevent vulnerable customers from reaching a treatment that may cause them additional detriment?

-The stigma and secrecy that surround our mental wellbeing are beginning to be challenged but it will take some time before this filters through society and normalises disclosure.
-Meanwhile, many collections operations have noted and acted on the prevalence of phone and letter anxiety by offering diverse communication options that take advantage of the omnipresence of computers and smartphones in our lives.
-The online journey can produce multiple overt and subtle opportunities for disclosure as well as context-sensitive machine learning algorithms to filter customers exhibiting signs of potential vulnerability to the most appropriate treatment.
+The stigma and secrecy around mental health are beginning to be challenged but it will take some time before this filters through society and normalises disclosure.
+Meanwhile, collections operations have responded to widespread phone and letter anxiety by offering communication options that acknowledge the omnipresence of computers and smartphones in our lives.
+The online journey can produce multiple overt and subtle opportunities for disclosure as well as context-sensitive machine learning to filter customers exhibiting signs of potential vulnerability to the most appropriate treatment.
 The evidence for online communication has already proved compelling to crisis helplines such as Childline and The Samaritans who moved some time ago to provide an online service that complements their traditional phone services.